Japan Petroleum Exploration Co., Ltd.

 Main Facilities

-• A Jetty for LPG coastal vessels (2,500m3 class, used also by LNG coastal vessels for shipping)
+• A Jetty for LPG coastal vessels for receiving (2,500 cubic meter class, used also for LNG coastal vessels for shipping)

 • Two LNG tanks (ground-type, PC(*1) model, with capacity of 230,000 kL per tank)(*2)

-• Two LPG tanks (spherical shape, with capacity of 1,000t per tank)
+• Two LPG tanks (spherical shape, with capacity of 2,124 cubic meter per tank)

-• Two Equipment for pipes (with send-out capacity of 7.0MPa 75t/h, including one as a backup shared with a backup for power plants)
+• Two LNG vaporizers for pipelines (with send-out capacity of 7.0MPa 75t/h, including one as a common backup shared with the power plants)

-• Five Lanes for LNG tank trucks (30t/h)
+• Five skids for LNG tank trucks (Reloading rate: 30 tons/h for each skid)

 somalng_birdview.jpg